 The Fund will invest in companies on a global basis, meaning that it will generally hold both domestic and foreign companies, and may invest in companies economically tied to developed markets and emerging markets outside of the United States, including companies economically tied to countries in Europe, including France, Germany, Netherlands, Switzerland, the United Kingdom, and countries in Asia, including China, Australia, South Korea and Japan.
 The Fund's allocations may vary depending on changing market conditions (including but not limited to, liquidity, volatility, and the number of companies meeting selection criteria) and there is no specific allocation of investments to US issuers or non-US issuers.
 The Fund's currency is US Dollars, while some of its investments are denominated in foreign currencies.
 Additional information on Principal Investment Strategies can be found in the prospectus.
 For more information about how the Adviser determines that a company is economically tied a foreign country, see "More About the Fund's Investment Strategies and Risks" in this Prospectus.
-Also see Additional Investment Strategies and Risks in the Statement of Additional Information.
+Also see Additional Information.